opxz7148/java-movierental/README.md

     // Customer class:
     charge = rental.getCharge();
     ```
 3. *Replace Temp Variable with a Query*.
-Instead of using `charge = rental.getCharge()` (assign to a temp variable) and using `charge` in the code, he directly invokes `rental.getCharge()` wherever the value is needed.
+Instead of using `charge = rental.getCharge()` (assign to a temp variable) and using `charge` in the code, directly invoke `rental.getCharge()` wherever the value is needed.
-This removes the local variable but results to multiple method calls for the same thing.
+   - This removes the local variable but results to multiple method calls for the same thing.
+   - Personally, I prefer to avoid duplicate method calls.
 4. *Extract Method*.
 Refactor summation of frequent renter points to a separate method.
 5. *Replace Conditional Logic with Polymorphism*.
-He replaces the "switch" statement for movie price codes
+Replaces the "switch" statement for movie price codes with polymorphism, in two steps.
-with polymorphism, in two steps.
-The first step is to make the Movie class compute its own frequent renter points,
+   - The first step is to make the Movie class compute its own frequent renter points.
-and then have it delegate that task to a Strategy object.
+   - The second step is have it delegate that task to a Strategy object.
+   - You define an interface (e.g. PriceStrategy) and concrete implementations for RegularPrice, ChildrensPrice, NewReleasePrice.
+The strategy interface also computes frequent renter points.
+   - Replace the constant for price code with objects from the strategy classes.
-    * This is a long refactoring because he first uses inheritance and then explains why that's a poor solution.
+   - In Fowler's article, this is a long refactoring because he first uses inheritance and then explains why that's a poor solution.
-    * This is summarized by the principle "*Prefer composition over inheritance*".
+   - This refactoring uses the design principle "*Prefer composition over inheritance*".
-    * Fowler uses strategy classes named RegularPrice, ChildrensPrice, NewReleasePrice that
-      contain methods for calculating rental charge and frequent renter points for each price code.
-      Instead of a constant for price code he uses objects from those classes.

 6. *The Missing Refactoring*.
-In the final code the Customer class still needs a *Move Method* refactoring to remove
+In the final code the Customer class still needs a *Move Method* refactoring to remove some unrelated behavior, in my opinion.
-some unrelated behavior, in my opinion.
-What do you think?
+   - What do you think?

 [refactoring_ch1]: https://github.com/jbrucker/movierental/blob/master/refactoring-movierental.pdf
 [refactoring_pdf]: https://github.com/jbrucker/movierental/raw/master/refactoring-movierental.pdf